mavryk-network/flexmasa/README.md

 ```
 #### Start the EVM Smart-Rollup

-MavBox includes an implementation of the EVM Smart-Rollup (a.k.a.
+Mavbox includes an implementation of the EVM Smart-Rollup (a.k.a.
 Etherlink) developed by Nomadic Labs.
 See its documentation [here](https://docs.etherlink.com/get-started/connect-your-wallet-to-etherlink).
 To start this sandbox Use the `star_evm_smart_rollup` command form the included scripts.

 ``` default
 $ docker run --rm --detach -p 20000:20000 -p 20002:20002 -p 20004:20004 --name my-sandbox \